Life on BHI

 The Bald Head Island Landscape

-Before you add or remove any plant vegetaition from your property on Bald Head Island you must read the appropriate Guidelines governing Landscaping in BHA or Stage II.
+Before you add, trim or remove any plant vegetation from your property on Bald Head Island, you must read the appropriate Design Guidelines governing landscaping (click HERE; the plant list begins on page 149).

-Without the vegetation the sand will blow and/or be washed away.
+Without vegetation, the sand will blow and/or be washed away.

-Over trimming or clearing of the understory, clearing vines and taking out shrubs on the dune areas opens up for salt intrusion which will cause die back in the forest and on more salt sensitive plants.
-Once the plants and their root structure are gone the dunes may erode from wind and storm waves.
+Over-trimming or clearing of the understory, clearing vines and taking out shrubs on the dune areas opens up for salt intrusion, which will cause die-back in the forest and on more salt-sensitive plants.
+Once the plants and their root structures are gone, the dunes may erode from wind and storm waves.

 Also, trimming back or clearing of any understory or underbrush removes very important habitat for our songbirds and other wildlife.
 Removing native plants and bringing in non-natives removes food sources for our songbirds and other wildlife.